-- 1. The SEP case manager(s) hired on or after October 8, 2021 shall meet minimum standards for HCBS case managers required in Section 8.519.5.B and shall be able to demonstrate competency in pertinent case management knowledge and skills. - 2..
-The case manager must demonstrate competency in each of the following areas: - a.
-Application of a person-centered approach to planning and practice; - b.
-Knowledge of and experience working with populations served by the SEP Agency; - c.
-Interviewing and assessment skills; - d.
-Knowledge of the policies and procedures regarding public assistance programs; - e.
-Ability to develop Support Plans and service agreements; - f.
-Knowledge of LTSS and other community resources; and - g.
-Negotiation, intervention and interpersonal communication skills. - 3.
-The SEP Agency supervisor(s) shall meet all qualifications for case managers and have a minimum of two years of experience in the field of LTSS.
+- b.
+An individual who does not meet the minimum educational requirement may qualify as a Single Entry Point agency case manager under the following conditions: - Experience as a caseworker or case manager with LTSS population, in a private or public social services agency may substitute for the required education on a year for year basis. - ii.
+When using a combination of experience and education to qualify, the education must have a strong emphasis in a human behavioral science field. - iii.
+The SEP Agency shall request a waiver/memo from the Department in the event that the case manager does not meet minimum educational requirements.
+A copy of this waiver/ memo stating Department approval will be kept in the case manager's personnel file that justifies the hiring of a case manager who does not meet the minimum educational requirements. - c.
+The case manager must demonstrate competency in all of the following areas: - i.
+Application of a person centered approach to planning and practice; - Knowledge of and experience working with populations served by the SEP Agency; - iii.
+Interviewing and assessment skills; - iv.
+Knowledge of the policies and procedures regarding public assistance programs; - v.
+Ability to develop support plans and service agreements; - vi.
+Knowledge of LTSS and other community resources; and - vii.
+Negotiation, intervention and interpersonal communication skills. - d.
+The Single Entry Point agency supervisor(s) shall meet all qualifications for case managers and have a minimum of two years of experience in the field of LTSS.